-Choice plan only:
+Choice plan:

-We offer additional coverage in the Coverage Gap for drugs on Tiers 1 and 2, and you pay no more than 25% of the cost for remaining generic drugs.
-The plan pays the rest.
-You will pay the following for a 30-day supply of Tier 1 and Tier 2 drugs at a network pharmacy:
+The Choice plan offers additional coverage in the Coverage Gap for drugs in Tiers 1 and 2.
+If you do not receive "Extra Help," we also offer coverage in the Coverage Gap for select insulins in Tier 6.
+You pay no more than 25% of the cost for remaining generic drugs, and the plan pays the rest.

+You will pay the following amounts for a 30-day supply of Tier 1 and Tier 2 drugs at a network pharmacy:

-- \$2 for Tier 1 drugs at a pharmacy with preferred cost-sharing or \$10 at a pharmacy with standard cost-sharing - \$7 for Tier 2 drugs at a pharmacy with preferred cost-sharing or \$20 at a pharmacy with standard cost-sharing
+- \$2 for Tier 1 drugs at a pharmacy with preferred cost-sharing, or \$10 at a pharmacy with standard cost-sharing - \$7 for Tier 2 drugs at a pharmacy with preferred cost-sharing, or \$20 at a pharmacy with standard cost-sharing